 Committee Recommends Against Anxiety & Autism

-But in August the State Medical Board of Ohio committee ultimately decided not to recommend adding anxiety and autism spectrum disorder to the state’s list of qualifying conditions for purchasing medical marijuana.
-The panel said the drug offers momentary relief from anxiety but can lead to panic attacks or worsening anxiety for some patients.
-The physicians had concerns about marijuana’s effects on children’s developing brains.
+But in August, the State Medical Board of Ohio committee ultimately moved against recommending including anxiety and autism spectrum disorder in the state’s list of qualifying medical marijuana conditions.
+The panel noted that though the drug offers temporary anxiety treatment, it can also lead to panic attacks or exacerbate anxious feelings for certain individuals.
+Officials also had concerns about marijuana’s effects on children’s developing brains.

 Technically, it takes the full board to make the decision whether to add anxiety and autism to the state accepted categories, but don’t hold your breath.
 It’s unlikely they’ll go against the committee’s recommendation.
 For now, it’s business as usual, which is disappointing news for families and those who suffer from anxiety and autism.

 Because the federal government largely prohibits scientific research on marijuana, placing it in a category that considered as dangerous as heroin, there is unfortunately little documented evidence of medical cannabis’ benefit to any of these conditions.

 When it comes to sleep, however, a 2018 New Mexico study of 409 people responding to an Internet survey found a significant improvement in sleep.